MKudo/AWSGoLambdaSAMLAuthTest/README.md

 ```

 ### Note
-I changed localstack web ui port from 8080 to 9080.
-8080 is used by Keycloak web ui.
+I changed keycloak web ui port from 8080 to 8090.
+8080 is used by localstack's dashboard.

 ## Know Issues